limushi/perl_mavito/README.md

 # perl_mavito
-Trace some info from site.
+Trace some web info from site into plain text data (as example).
-Work with Windows 7.
-Later work with Debian 9.
+Base work in Windows, alternative version for Linux.